Reviews You Can Rely On

 Convenience

-This drill does not have any sort of battery charge indicator, and we found it to be a bit more challenging to install or remove the battery compared to some of the other tools.
+The DCD710S2 is about average for these products.
+It lacks a battery charge indicator, making it slightly more challenging to install or remove the battery compared to some other tools.
 The release button for the locking mechanism also isn't the most user-friendly that we have seen so far.

 This drill is on the lighter side, weighing less than 2.5 pounds, and includes a belt clip.
 It has two different operating speed ranges — 0-400 and 0-1500 --, and the chuck can expand up to ⅜".